-Some IARs of our firm are registered representatives of LPL, member FINRA/SIPC.
-They may offer securities and receive normal and customary commissions because of securities transactions.
+Some representatives of our firm are registered representatives of LPL Financial, member FINRA/SIPC.
+They may offer securities and receive normal and customary commissions when soliciting/processing securities transactions.
 A conflict of interest may arise as these commissionable securities sales may create an incentive to recommend products based on the compensation they may receive.
-To minimize this conflict of interest, our IARs will place client interests ahead of their own interests and adhere to our firm's Code of Ethics as well as clearly explaining this conflict when recommending any such products to our clients.
+To minimize this conflict of interest, our management persons will place client interests ahead of their own interests and adhere to our firm's Code of Ethics as well as clearly explaining this conflict when recommending any such products to our clients.
 Clients are informed they are not obligated to purchase these products.
-As a result of this relationship with LPL Financial, LPL may have access to certain confidential information (e.g., financial information, investment objectives, transactions and holdings) for Western Wealth Management's clients, even if the client does not establish any account through LPL.
-If you would like a copy of the LPL Financial Privacy Policy, please visit https://www.lpl.com/disclosures.html.

-Some IARs of our firm are insurance agents/brokers.
+Some representatives of our firm are insurance agents/brokers.
 They may offer insurance products and receive customary fees because of insurance sales.
-A conflict of interest may arise as these insurance sales may create an incentive to recommend products based on the compensation our IARs may receive.
-To minimize this conflict of interest, our IARs will place client interests ahead of their own interests and adhere to our firm's Code of Ethics as well as clearly explaining this conflict when recommending any such products to clients.
+A conflict of interest may arise as these insurance sales may create an incentive to recommend products based on the compensation our management persons may receive.
+To minimize this conflict of interest, our management persons will place client interests ahead of their own interests and adhere to our firm's Code of Ethics as well as clearly explaining this conflict when recommending any such products to our clients.
 Clients are not obligated to purchase these products.